Framework

 Alignment changes the decision

-Cross-role alignment determines whether readiness translates into execution.
+Cross-role alignment determines whether instrument translates into execution.
 When leadership, technical, and operational teams hold different views of reality, sequencing decisions break down.

 The framework measures perception gaps across roles to surface misalignment before it becomes a delivery problem.